Teaching and Learning Policy

 - There is a planned structure to the lesson

 - The teacher plans clear, challenging yet attainable objectives that are communicated to the children

 - Materials for each lesson are ready and prepared well in advance

-- The planning is appropriately differentiated, and the learning requirements of those with special educational needs are incorporated within the teacher’s planning
+- The planning is appropriately adapted and differentiated, and the learning requirements of those with special educational needs are incorporated within the teacher’s planning

 - The planning is shared in advance with teaching assistants and any other adults helping in the teaching lesson

 We believe that good subject knowledge is vital to progress learning.
 All teachers need to have knowledge of previous and subsequent learning for the children.
 Teaching needs to be well researched and planned with clear objectives.
 Teachers need to use a range of resources, including subject leaders, to ensure that their knowledge is up to date and appropriate.